This is the best long-term investment vehicle in 2023

 As a final note in this analysis, I want to add a few words about diversification.
 It is widely acknowledged that "diversification is the only free lunch in investing".
 Basically, this means that by spreading your capital across various investments and asset types, your portfolio will most likely be exposed to less volatility (which to some might be perceived as less risk).

-One should however not forget that this lower volatility is a gift in the short term.
+One should however not forget that this lower volatility is only a gift in the short term.
 But in the long run, it will most likely drag down the total investment returns.
 The numbers above clearly show that a 100% stock-allocated portfolio would have outperformed a more diversified portfolio consisting of a mix of asset classes.
 But as always there are no guarantees that historical returns are representative of the future.

 That being said, our conclusion is clear: Stocks are the best long-term investment if you want a high probability of high returns and if you believe that more than 200 years of stock market history has not come to an end.